mzattera/v4j/docs/008/index.md

 | SLOT 	| 4,643,467	| 2,617	| 86.447%	| 0.001	| 0.509	| 0.001 |
 | SM 	| 3,110	| 1,113	| 62.040%	| 0.358	| 0.216	| 0.270 |

-  - "Generated strings" is the number of strings a model generates.
-"Positive Tokens" is the percentage of tokens in the Voynich that the model generates.
   - **STOLFI**: Jorge Stolfi's "crust-mantle-core" model.
 As it is impossible to generate and test all words for this model, I assume any term in the Voynich that is not listed in Solfi's `AbnormalWord` is a true positive.
   - There are three versions of grammars described by Philip Neal:
     - **NEAL_1a**: the version from Voynich Ninja forums.